lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

     This adds the Telescope and Site base layer to a base DM image needed for nublado.
   - build_sciplat_lab_recommended: Builds nublado images.
     Adds the final layer on the nublado images, needed to make them compatible with nublado system.
+  - rubintv_broadcaster: Builds RubinTV broadcaster.
+    Backend for RubinTV, a service that provides rapid image analysis for the LSST Auxiliary Telescope

 It is important to follow the build steps order.
 Also, we recommend running one step at a time in the Jenkins server, to make sure the image is pushed correctly, avoiding a potential push problem at the end.